Mohammed263/Brainwave_Matrix_Intern/Task 1_ Retail Sales Analysis/README.md

-# Brainwave_Matrix_Intern

-Retail Sales Dashboard - Power BI Project
+# Retail Sales Dashboard - Power BI Project
 - Dashboard project for retail sales analysis using Power BI

 - This project is part of a data analysis internship task at Brainwave Matrix Solutions.
 It showcases a detailed Power BI dashboard built using a dataset of 100,000 retail sales records.